Fine-tuned LLMs Know More, Hallucinate Less with Few-Shot Sequence-to-Sequence Semantic Parsing over Wikidata: ( ) Dataset

 \subsection{Migrating WebQuestionsSP to Wikidata}

-We migrated WebQuestionsSP, the best collection of natural language questions over a general knowledge graph, from Freebase to Wikidata, with the help of an automatic tool we developed, based on Google's entity mapping~\footnote{\url{https://developers.google.com/freebase}} and Wikidata's relation mapping~\footnote{\url{https://www.wikidata.org/wiki/Wikidata:WikiProject\_Freebase/Mapping}}.
-About 60\% of the dataset was automatically converted.
-One of the authors of this paper, who did not participate in model tuning, manually converted those instances that failed to convert automatically.
+Here are the major decisions we made in migrating WebQuestionsSP dataset to Wikidata.
 While much bigger, Wikidata does not necessarily contain all the information available in Freebase.
 For example, it lacks countries' trade partners, hence we drop all such questions from the WebQuestionsSP dataset.
-Its information may also be incomplete; for example, it knows the religions for many countries, but not for some, such as Australia.
-We include such questions in the dataset since the logical queries are correct and useful for other entities.

 If multiple paths can lead to the correct answer, we choose the path that provides the most complete answers and has the best availability among entities in the same domain.
 For example, when asking for books written by an author X, we can either search for books whose {\em author} is X or find {\em notable works} of X that are books.
 While the latter is more efficient, the property {\em notable works} is not always available for all authors and it often does not provide a complete list.
 Thus, we annotate such examples using the former representation.

 We also cleaned up the original dataset.
 The dataset contained questions like ``who does Ronaldinho play for now in 2011?''.
 We drop the appended year as it conflicts with ``now'' in the utterance, and it would refer to the live information in Wikidata.